realiarthur/react-fieldset/README.md

 ### Connection
-If you want use Fieldset you need to connect all of inner components with **withFieldset**.
+If you want to use Fieldset, you need to connect all components, witch need to get context, with **withFieldset**.
 If you need to get just a full name, for example in case with ErrorMessage, use **withFullName:**
 ```javascript
 import { withFieldset, withFullName } from 'react-fieldset';
 Field=withFieldset(Field)